dankamongmen/notcurses/README.md

   * [Thanks](#thanks)

 ## Introduction

-* **What it is**: a library facilitating complex TUIs on modern terminal emulators, supporting vivid colors and Unicode to the maximum degree possible.
-Many tasks delegated to Curses can be achieved using Notcurses (and vice versa).

-* **What it is not**: a source-compatible X/Open Curses implementation, nor a replacement for NCURSES on existing systems.

 Notcurses abandons the X/Open Curses API bundled as part of the Single UNIX Specification.
 The latter shows its age, and seems not capable of making use of